-Depending on your business situation, owner operators may wish to consider alternative paths to achieving an LMIA exemption.
-The IIRC lists several exemption codes for LMIA applicants, including trader and investor categories under international trade agreements with Europe and North America, among other trading blocs.
+Owner-operators may wish to consider alternative paths to obtaining an LMIA.
+IRCC lists several exemption codes for LMIA applicants, including trader and investor categories under international trade agreements with Europe and North America, among other trading blocs.

 Canada encourages business immigration through multiple means and programs, including:

-These alternatives for owner operator LMIA may provide a more appropriate path for business people looking to expand into the Canadian market, create a new Canadian business or engage in trade and investment beneficial to Canada’s economy.
+These alternatives for owner-operator LMIA may provide a more appropriate path for entrepreneurs and investors looking to expand into the Canadian market, create a new Canadian business or engage in trade and investment beneficial to Canada’s economy.

 Typically, this type of LMIA is reserved for established businesses.
-For example, an applicant who recently purchased an existing Canadian business would be more likely to secure an exemption.
+For example, an applicant who recently purchased an existing Canadian business would be more likely to secure an LMIA.

 Obtaining an LMIA, regardless of the immigration stream, is one of many requirements for those who wish to secure a work visa.
 As such, the LMIA is part of a larger immigration process and not the end goal.

-Within the previous points system, a LMIA used to all but guarantee a high enough score to be invited for a work permit, temporary and even permanent residency.
+Within the previous points system, an LMIA used to guarantee a high enough score to be invited for a work permit, temporary and even permanent residency.
 However, a LIMA remains valuable because obtaining this document greatly increases your points score.

-Business owner operators know that time is money, which makes an LMIA exemption valuable for all enterprise entering the Canadian market from abroad.
+Business owner-operators know that time is money, which makes the Owner-Operator LMIA valuable for all enterprises entering the Canadian market from abroad.

-Obtaining an owner operator LMIA exemption requires a detailed business plan along with precise legal documentation for business immigration.
+Obtaining an Owner-Operator LMIA requires a detailed business plan along with precise legal documentation for business immigration.
 This includes detailed financial plans, employment projections and property lease details, all of which greatly increase the odds of a successful application.

-My Visa Source provides proven legal strategies for owner operator LMIA programs, developed over a decade of successful practice.
+My Visa Source's immigration lawyers provide proven legal strategies for the Owner-Operator LMIA program, developed over a decade of successful practice.
 We believe that business immigration solutions should cover all aspects of the process, including business plans, complete documentation and legal representation.